Duke's coach Krzyzewski to miss FSU game following COVID-19 exposure

 According to the university, Krzyzewski was exposed to a person, not in the Duke travel party, who tested positive for COVID-19.

-In Krzyzewski's place, associate head coach Jon Scheyer will serve as acting head coach.
+In his place, associate head coach Jon Scheyer will serve as acting head coach.

 NEWS: Coach K will miss tomorrow’s game at FSU pic.twitter.com/lQeyRiQa92— Duke Men’s Basketball (@DukeMBB) January 2, 2021

-In December, Krzyzewski questioned playing during the COVID-19 pandemic as cases surged in the state.
+In December, Krzyzewski was outspoken about playing during the COVID-19 pandemic as cases surged in the state.

 "I know the NCAA is worried about the endgame," he said.
 "They're not as worried about the game we're playing right now."